zblago/EF6TempTableKit/README.md

 ```csharp
   public TempTableContainer TempTableContainer { get; set; } = new TempTableContainer();
 ```
 3. Add a "temporary" entity and a DTO entity which inherits the previouse one.
-You need a both to make it work.
+You need a both of them to make it work.
 Ensure unique temporary table name that starts with # and has implemented marker interface `ITempTable`.
-Also, add  a sufix `TempTable` to make it unique and easy to distinguish later in a code.
-For each field set appropiate SQL Server data type that will be used on table creation.
+Also, add  a sufix `TempTable` to make it unique and easy to distinguish it later in a code.
+For each field, set appropiate SQL Server data type that will be used throughout table creation.
 ```csharp
   [Table("#tempAddress")]
   public class AddressTempTable : ITempTable